 Unidata has been involved in community-focused development of the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) for nearly a decade.
-Although the system was designed for use at NWS Weather Forecast Offices and National Centers, Unidata has worked dilligently to create a configuration that is tuned to the needs of university educators and researchers.
+Although the system was designed for use at NWS Weather Forecast Offices and National Centers, Unidata has worked diligently to create a configuration that is tuned to the needs of university educators and researchers.
 These efforts have paid off as universities around the Unites States have turned to Unidata to get access to — and technical support for — this modified version of the software.
-To make using AWIPS even easier for the university community, Unidata also created a cloud-based Environmental Data Exchange (EDEX) server running in the NSF XSEDE/Jetstream environment, eliminating the need for some schools to configure and run an EDEX server locally.
+To make using AWIPS even easier for the university community, Unidata also created a cloud-based Environmental Data Exchange (EDEX) servers running in several cloud-computing environments, eliminating the need for some schools to configure and run an EDEX server locally.

 The poster sessions were another good place to catch up with various Unidata projects.
 Wandering the poster hall, you could have run into:

 - Unidata's John Leeman and Ryan May presenting on Unidata's MetPy project.

 - 2018 Summer Intern Jon Thielen describing his work on MetPy features during his internship.

 - Unidata's Sean Arms presenting 2018 Summer Intern Hailey Johnson's poster describing work she did on the THREDDS Data Server.
 (Hailey presented her poster at the American Geophysical Union conference in December 2018, but could not attend AMS.)

 - Unidata's Ethan Davis discussing Unidata's efforts in support of the netCDF Climate and Forecast (CF) metadata conventions.

 In addition, staff members served as chairs or facilitators for a number of sessions, with topics ranging from Python to collection of sensor data to NOAA's Big Data Project and NSF's EarthCube.

 NOAA Big Data Project